FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/setup/setup.rst

 =======================================================

 FTC Docs has a few dependencies that you'll need to install before you can start developing.
 Full build features are only available on Linux.
-Windows users can still build the site, but will not be able to use the full feature set.
-For most Windows users this will not be a problem.
-This will only affect those adding features to PDF generation.

-.. note:: If you are using Codespaces, you can skip this step.
-Codespaces comes with all the dependencies you need.
+This will only effect those who are looking to build PDFs locally.

 Steps
 -----